 - 9. For Step 2 of Enter application information, enter the following information. - a.
 In the Database Administrator Password field, type the administrator password that you specified in step 7. - b.
 Leave the Database User Name field set to the default value. - c.
 Under Database Password, type a user password in the Password for the database user name and Confirm fields.

 Platform Installation

 Step 2 of 2: Enter application information

 Database Administrator Password

 Password for the database administrator account.

-Database User Name User name to access your application database.
+Database User Name

 wordpressuser

 Database Password

 Password for the database user name.

 Confirm:

-I

-1

-Bac :k C ontinue
+B ack C ontinue